Checklist for Safety Checks in Your Facility

 Ensure all concerns are addressed and any harmful behaviors are reported to the Department of Children and Families and law enforcement.
 Inappropriate or concerning behaviors should be addressed immediately when observed or disclosed.
 Harmful and illegal behaviors must be reported to the Department of Children and Families (DCF).
 Your protocol and reporting chain should address when, how, and to whom to report all concerns.

 Review the results of the staff surveys and internal audits to identify areas for improvement, staff accountability, and transparency.
-Using surveys and other assessments determine areas of need in your YSO and apply interventions where appropriate.
-Sustain open communication with staff and volunteers to inform interventions to increase child safety at your YSO.
+Using surveys and other assessments, determine areas of need in your YSO and apply interventions where appropriate.
+Sustain open communication with staff and volunteers to inform interventions that increase child safety at your YSO.

 Assess your protocol and implement changes based on findings.
 Use surveys and audits to assess the current implementation of the Monitoring Behavior protocol.
 Changes should be made based on the responses and feedback of those at the organization.